nan-dre/nan-dre.github.io/_posts/2019-12-21-Section-list-example.md

 # Ensure that people can easily compile the library from source.

 Distribute your libraries such that people can simply include the source files in their project and be done with it.
-## This has many advantages such as:

-Letting people easily reason about your library.

-Easy to include in cross-platform projects, no craziness regarding libc versions and platform stuff.

-It allows people to step through the code in a debugger.